Sweet Inspiration (The Sweet Inspirations song): Other versions

 Wilson Pickett recorded "Sweet Inspiration" for his March 1970 album release Right On, Pickett having recorded "Sweet Inspiration" in a 29 August 1969 session at Criteria Studios (Miami) produced by Dave Crawford, which yielded five album tracks.

-In the autumn and winter of 1975-76 the Yandall Sisters would have a Top 40 hit in New Zealand with their remake of "Sweet Inspiration" which would peak at #8 on 31 October 1975.
+In the autumn and winter of 1975-76, the Yandall Sisters would have a Top 40 hit in New Zealand with their remake of "Sweet Inspiration", which would peak at No. 8 on 31 October 1975.

-Rita Coolidge recorded "Sweet Inspiration" for her May 1978 album release Love Me Again.

-In 1989 Dutch female quartet Sisters would have reach #58 on the Nederlands Single Top 100 with their remake of "Sweet Inspiration" taken from the group's album Near Me.
+In 1989, Dutch female quartet Sisters reached No. 58 on the Nederlands Single Top 100 with their remake of "Sweet Inspiration" taken from the group's album Near Me.

-Vonda Shepard recorded "Sweet Inspiration" for her 9 November 1999 album release Heart and Soul: New Songs from Ally McBeal.

-Jackie DeShannon recorded "Sweet Inspiration" in a 2 December 1970 session at Capitol Recording Studio (Hollywood): the track was first issued as a bonus track on the 2006 CD release of DeShannon's 1971 album Songs.

-The Derek Trucks Band on their 2009 release, Already Free, did a cover of Sweet Inspiration, creating a blues version of the song.

-The song has been sampled by Ice Cube in his 1992 track "Check Yo Self" and by Salt-n-Pepa on 1993's "Shoop".